 May 27, 1973 - Part four of the MER documentary series, A Sense of Place.
-Program is titled “How You Gonna Keep 'Em Down on the Farm?”, and focuses on changes and challenges of farming in the region.
+Program is titled “How You Gonna Keep 'Em Down on the Farm?” and focuses on life on the farm and of the farmer.

 January 29, 1975 - Charles P. Reinert, Ph.D.
 Dept. of Chemistry/Physics at Southwest Minnesota State College in Marshall, discusses agriculture and energy.
 Dr. Reinert was a member of the Governor's Energy Policy Task Force for the State of Minnesota.

 March 11, 1975 - The Minneapolis Chamber of Commerce sponsored the 29th annual Farm Forum, bringing together about 2000 Upper Midwest farmers and representatives of agribusiness to participate in panel discussions and hear from a variety of experts on national and international agricultural issues.
 One of the major addresses heard at that forum was by Dr. James D. McQuigg, an authority on world weather patterns and Director of the University of Missouri's Center for Climate and Environmental Assessment.

 March 11, 1975 - The Minneapolis Chamber of Commerce sponsored the 29th annual Farm Forum, bringing together about 2000 Upper Midwest farmers and representatives of agribusiness to participate in panel discussions and hear from a variety of experts on national and international agricultural issues.
 One of the major addresses heard at that forum was Assistant US Secretary of Agriculture Clayton Yeutter.
 Secretary Yeutter oversees the Department of Agriculture's International Affairs and Commodity Programs.